 Another book project with author Paul Rabbitts.
-This one is part of a series of ‘in 50 Buildings’ titles for Amberley Publishing, which will be in the shops in mid September 2019.
-All the photos are now taken, here’s a selection.
+This is also part of the series of ‘in 50 Buildings’ titles for Amberley Publishing.
+It will be in bookshops on 15 September 2023, or pre-order from Amazon Here.
+Preview a few of the buildings below:

 ST. VILLA is a smart new restaurant in St. Albans offering a mix of English and European dishes in a spacious contemporary interior.
 I photographed the interior and exterior on opening night for Design House Berkhamsted who built the ST.VILLA website, menus, corporate graphics etc.